StreamFind Get Started Guide

 analysis replicate blank

-# the spectra between shift values 700 and 800 are plotted
+# The spectra between shift values 700 and 800 are plotted.

-# the colorBy is set to replicates to legend by replicate names
+# The colorBy is set to replicates to legend by replicate names.

-raman$plot_spectra(shift = c(700, 800), colorBy = "replicates")
+plot_spectra(raman$Analyses, shift = c(700, 800), colorBy = "replicates")

 Processing Workflow

-is designed by an ordered
+class is an ordered list of

 child class objects.
 Below a